laminba2003/blog/content/spring/building-restful-web-services.md

 {{< / highlight >}}

-Among other topics like [testing](../testing/) our API, we will cover as well in a next post how to [handle the exceptions](../exception-handling/) with Spring Boot and this example is available for download on [GitHub](https://github.com/laminba2003/spring-rest-services).
+This example is available for download on [GitHub](https://github.com/laminba2003/spring-rest-services).